Medical student elective rotation in Orthopaedics

 - AOA Standardized Letter of Recommendation are encouraged and should be uploaded as a single document along with the letters of recommendation

-- United States Medical Licensing Exam (USMLE) Step 1 score/report
+- United States Medical Licensing Exam (USMLE) and Step 2 score/report